sumanbiswas7/sumanbiswas7/README.md

 ### I'm a Student and Developer.

 - Currently learning and developing new skills
-- 2022 Goals: learn GraphQL, Flutter
+- 2022 Goals: learn new technologies
 - Fun fact: I love to watch and play football
 - I love photography too